Understanding Multilingual Learners

 Discover the value that each multilingual learner brings to the school community

-Teachers of multilingual learners need to understand how to recognize their students' unique assets in order to create a learning community that develops their full potential.
+Teachers of multilingual learners need to recognize their students' unique assets in order to create a learning community that develops their full potential.
 WIDA offers many resources to support you in understanding the strengths and needs of your multilingual learners.

-The WIDA Can Do Philosophy highlights the assets that your students have developed in their homes and communities, including their languages, cultures, experiences, and social-emotional resources.
-When multilingual learners are encouraged to use all their assets to power their thinking and communicating, they engage in learning that is relevant to their lives and contribute creativity and solutions to problems within their schools and communities.
+The WIDA Can Do Philosophy highlights the assets that your students have developed in their homes and communities, including moving across languages, working with others, and learning about themselves and the world.
+When multilingual learners are encouraged to use all their ways of talking, being, and knowing to power their thinking and communicating, they engage more fully in learning and can contribute more to their classroom and school communities.

 Multilingual learners bring many assets to the classroom: